Cgull01/tresure/README.md

 - project repoort: tasks finished within some period, assigned, busy members, timeline (optional)

 v.2:

 - add cards in any place you want (spawn divs in between to register location)
 - suggested tags, show a dropdown for existing tags, tag autocomplete
 - keyboard shortcuts
 - markdown/json export
 - desktop app using tauri

+marking tasks for review:
+if regular member:
+if(task.completiondate)
+mark/unmark task for review

+if taskmaster/admin:
+complete/incomplete task